colinpaicemq/TLSWorkshop/documentation/workshopDocumentation.md

 The server has sent down the list of the CA certificates in its trust store.
 The server will accept certificates signed by the CA, and of type RSA, EC, ECDSA

+Cancel the client program, leave the server running.

 ## Run a curl request into the server.

 ```
 curl --cacert ./caEC256.pem --cert clientEC384.pem --key clientEC384.key.pem -v   https://localhost:4433
 ```
+## Use a web server to access the openssl server.

+This section does not work yet...
+Use a web browser (chrome) with a URL of https://localhost:4433 .

+This will fail with NET::ERR_CERT_AUTHORITY_INVALID.
+This is because the browser does not have the CA in its store.

+Import the CA certificate caEC256.p12 into the "managing certificates " Authority section.
+It will appear as Org-DOC (as per the -subj name)

+Import the client certificate clientEC384.p12 into the "Your certificates".

+Stop  and restart the browser.

+Try the URL again.

 # Extending the server and client certificate